salesforce/apollo/README.md

 ## Current Status

 Currently, the system is in development.
-Fundamental identity and digest/signature/pubKey encodings has been integrated.
+Fundamental identity and digest/signature/pubKey encodings have been integrated.
 Apollo is using Aleph-BFT for consensus, in the form of the Ethereal module.
 CHOAM has now replaced Consortium, and the SQL replicated state machine now uses CHOAM for its linear log and transaction model.